Zoe Storrie

 About me

 Hello and thank you for viewing my profile.
-My name is Zoe and I am an integrative counsellor working online.
+My name is Zoe and I am an integrative therapist working online.
 Below you will find some information about my practice.

 You might have a specific issue bringing you to therapy, or maybe you have a sense of things generally feeling difficult.
 Either way, I aim to create a space for you that feels curious, open and safe.

-My work is relational, meaning I consider it to be a collaborative partnership between us.
+I consider therapy to be a collaborative partnership.
 It is my experience that a strong therapeutic relationship can in itself bring about positive change.
 I welcome ongoing feedback from anyone I am working with, in order to adapt my approach to a way that best suits your needs.

 My first degree was in creative writing and I am happy to incorporate aspects of this (and other forms of creativity) in to our work if this feels useful for you.